 The Blue Mountains Permaculture Institute was launched in January 2009.
 It is based in the World Heritage listed Blue Mountains in Australia, and was founded by educators, community developers, and researchers, Rosemary Morrow and Lis Bastian.
+It is a not-for-profit Institute operating under The Big Fix Ltd.

 The Institute specialises in developing non-formal education opportunities that are accessible to everyone, and in providing strategies to grow social, environmental and economic resilience.